mamabyrd1963/mama/README.md

-The mechanization of agriculture in the 19th century, including the invention of the reaper and other farm machinery, increased agricultural productivity and led to the consolidation of landholdings.
+The Industrial Revolution, which began in Britain in the late 18th century and spread to other parts of Europe and the world in the 19th century, transformed economies through mechanized production and urbanization.